mariokreitz/Shadowhound/README.md

 - **Assets**: Houses images for the player, enemies, and background.
 - **Classes**: Contains TypeScript classes for game components like player, enemy, background, and input handling.
 - **State Management**: Includes files for managing player states using the state design pattern, inspired by DoFactory's design pattern resources.

 ---

+## ⚠️ Missing Features (WIP)

+The following features are still under development and not yet available in this release (v1.0):

+- **Landing Page**: The landing page for the game is still being developed.
+- **Menu**: A main menu is not yet implemented.
+- **Sounds**: Sound effects and music will be added in future versions.
+- **Documentation**: More detailed documentation and guides are planned for future updates.
+- **Endboss**: The endboss functionality is still a work in progress.
+- **Settings**: Settings for performance, level changes, and difficulty adjustments are planned.
+- **Mobile Version**: Mobile version is still a work in progress; only limited controls (jump) are available at this stage.

+---